Rbilemjian/MTEInfrastructureInventory/README.md

     python manage.py createsuperuser

 That user can then log into the admin panel and add other users who will then be able to log into the application using their guardhouse credentials

+You will have to place the django.conf file from the repository in the following directory for the Apache server to work:

+    /etc/httpd/conf.d/(django.conf goes here [within conf.d])

+Refer to the second guide under the "Installing Python" header in order to see how Apache should be configured in a general sense.
+After configuration, the following command should be run in order to start the Apache server:

+    systemctl start httpd

+And in order to restart the server:

+    systemctl restart httpd

+And to stop the server completely:

+    systemctl stop httpd

 <br>